Arzu Formánek, BSc in Mathematics, MA in Philosophy

 Areas of Specialization

-Philosophy of Technology | Human-Machine Interaction | Robot Ethics | Ethics of AI | Cognitive Science | Social Interaction and Cognition | Automation and Industrial Design | Consciousness and Self | Process Ontology.
+Philosophy of Technology and Science | Philosophy of Engineering Human-Machine Interaction | Robot Ethics | Cognitive Science | Social Interaction and Cognition | Interactivism | Automation and Industrial Design Models and Knowledge in Engineering Intelligence.

-FoNTI-Project
+PhD within FoNTI-Project

 Does it matter how we humans treat social robots and if so why does it matter?
 In the current literature, there are arguments for and against the direct and indirect moral status of robots.
 Here indirectness indicates that robots are not moral patients per se, thus, we don’t morally owe them anything for their own sake; rather, because of what we owe to ourselves and to other direct moral patients (humans, animals, environment etc), actions towards robots become morally relevant.